AAArena/First-Closed-Doors-Competition/developing/2-YourOwnAlgobot.md

       "sleepWaitTime": 3600000,
       "comaWaitTime": 86400000,
 ```
-These parameters affect the frequency with which the bot is run and wait periods in case of certain events.
+These parameters affect the frequency with which the t-bot is run and wait periods in case of certain events.
 Leave them at the default value for the time being.

 ```
       "statusDependencies": [